 Welcome to Charlottesville!

-Have you recently moved to the Charlottesville area, or are you at a new stage in life and interested in meeting new people with common interests?
+Have you recently moved to the Charlottesville area?
+Are you at a new stage in life and interested in meeting new people with common interests?
 Or are you a resident of the area who would enjoy the activities of an established social club?

-The Charlottesville Newcomers Club is an active, fun, friendly organization of men and women who want to make your transition to the Charlottesville area easy and enjoyable.
-The Club welcomes residents of Charlottesville and of nearby counties such as Albemarle, Fluvanna, Greene, Louisa and Nelson.
+The Charlottesville Newcomers Club is an active, fun, friendly organization of men and women who want to make your transition to the area easy, and your life in Charlottesville enjoyable.
+The Club welcomes all residents of Charlottesville and of nearby counties such as Albemarle, Fluvanna, Greene, Louisa and Nelson.

 Our Club has over 400 members and offers a wide range of activities and events.
 Members enjoy meeting new people, making friends, joining in social and recreational activities, learning more about the area, and getting involved in the community.
 There is something for everyone in the Charlottesville Newcomers Club.

-Cost: $25 per person.
-Checks must be received by May 12.
-Check your newsletter for mailing information.
+The cost is $21 per person and checks must be received by January 15.
+Check your newsletter for details.
 For more information, email email@example.com

 Welcome winter with friends old and new!
 Check our December/January calendar (PDF) for current activities.